elrhaff/elrhaff.github.io/_posts/2020-05-27-remove-files-from-remote-git.md

 ---
 layout: post
-title: Remove files you already commited to your remote using .gitignore
+title: Remove, using .gitignore, files that you already commited to your remote
 comments: true
 ---